ChameleonCloud/docs/source/technical/baremetal.rst

    .. hint:: If you are familiar with Openstack, other implementations allow for the selection of flavors based on machine disk size and RAM.
 On Chameleon, the only flavor available is "baremetal" because hardware selection is performed in reservations.

 #.
 In the *Networks* step, select a network by clicking the "up" arrow next to it.
-About Chameleon default network and how to create your own network, please see :doc:`networks`.
+To learn about the Chameleon default network and how to create your own network, please see :ref:`networking`.

 #.
 In the *Key Pair* step, select one of your SSH key pairs.
 If you only have one key pair associated with your account, then it is selected by default.